prog4biol/pfb2023/pfb.md

 `ls -l | grep amanda`

-becomes this 'shortcut' which will capture the output of the two unix commands in the variable `output`
+ We can write the following code to capture the output of the two unix commands in the variable `output`

 ```python
 import subprocess
 output = subprocess.check_output('ls -l | grep amanda', shell = True)
 ```

 This is better than alternatives with `subprocess.run()`.
-This is equivalent to the unix backtick quoted string.
+This is the python equivalent of the unix backtick quoted string \`ls -l | grep amanda\`.

 `output` contains a bytes object (more or less a string of ASCII character encodings)